martkir/web3-listener-demo/README.md

 # web3-listener-demo
-The easiest way to listen to new token transfers and DEX swaps on Ethereum and Base in real-time.
+The easiest way to listen to DEX swaps on Ethereum and Base in real-time.

 ![Web3 Listener Demo](data/web3-listener-demo.gif)

-## Websocket API & Data provider
+## Websocket API

 To listen to new data we use the Websocket API of Syve (https://syve.ai).